 Due to their furry appearance, Edelweiss flowers can stay fresh looking for a week or longer because they don’t lose water easily.

-Change the water they’re in daily for longer lasting blooms.
-Edelweiss look almost fresh when dried in a natural position, so you can take them out of the water and continue decorating with them for months longer.
+Change the water they’re in daily for longer-lasting blooms.
+Edelweiss looks almost fresh when dried naturally, so you can take them out of the water and continue decorating with them for months longer.

 What is an edelweiss a symbol of?

-Edelweiss flowers are widely used as a symbol of rugged individualism and exploring the wilderness due to its growth in the high altitudes of the Alps.
+Edelweiss flowers are widely used as a symbol of rugged individualism and exploring the wilderness due to their growth in the high altitudes of the Alps.

 Is Edelweiss the flower of Austria?

-The Edelweiss flower is regarded as a national symbol in neighboring Switzerland but holds deep symbolic meaning in Austria as well where it’s considered a protected flower that must not be picked.
+The Edelweiss flower is regarded as a national symbol in neighboring Switzerland but holds deep symbolic meaning in Austria, where it’s considered a protected flower that must not be picked.